HOW TO SCHEDULE A WEDDING

 SPECIFIC TOPICS OF INFORMATION

 1. Music: It is suggested that you arrange for your music soon after you have met with the parish priest.
-Our parish has and organist and cantor available to you and their information is available from Fr.
-Jay.
+Our parish has and organist and cantor available to you and their information is available from the priest.
 Music selections must be made according to the Diocesan Guidelines which simply put are to be “Church music in church and non-church music elsewhere.”
 All financial arrangements between yourselves and the musicians are to be handled directly and not through the arranging priest.
-For more information about music for your wedding day, read THIS.
+For more information on music for your wedding see HERE.

 3. Flowers and Decorations: You may wish to provide flowers for the sanctuary for your wedding.
 The flowers provided for the sanctuary are a gift to the church and are not to be removed to be used at the reception or dinner.
 An “aisle runner” for the church is not allowed.
 Bows, etc., on pew ends are allowed but must be fastened by ribbon only; not clamps, sticky stuff, etc., only ribbon.
 They must be removed immediately after the ceremony.